MaciejNadolski98/FV-workshop/0.Prerequisites/README.md

 solc-select use 0.7.6
 ```

-You will also need a Certora Verification Language syntax highlighter VSC extension.
+You will also need a Certora Verification Language syntax highlighter VSC extension and Java JDK version 11 or newer.

+More comprehensive installation guide can be found here: https://certora.atlassian.net/wiki/spaces/CPD/pages/7274497/Installation+of+Certora+Prover

 # Test